N-alsharafi/SUDuyuru/README.md

 This software sends the announcements made on the MySU platform via email to Sabanci University students.

+DISCLAIMER: During the Fall of 2024, the university finally fixed their MySU app notifications, defeating the purpose of this software.
+This software is now obsolete.

 &nbsp;

 ## How do I get the announcements?